Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 You’ll Want a Car to Get Around Golden

-If you’re staying in historic downtown Golden, you can walk to shops, restaurants, and other entertainment easily.
+If you’re staying in historic downtown Golden, you can walk to shops, restaurants, and other things to do easily.

 Find the Public Bathrooms

-If you’re wandering through downtown Golden, it can be hard to find a shop with a restroom.
-There are three public bathrooms in the area.
-Find them at Parfet Park, the Lion’s Park Ball Field, and near the Astor House.
+With all that hydration, you may find yourself in need of a bathroom.
+There aren’t many in downtown Golden, but take note of the ones available at Parfet Park, the Lion’s Park Ball Field, and near the Astor House.
 They’re available from 7 am – 10 pm daily.

 Use Plenty of Sunscreen

-Golden is more than a mile above sea level, and Colorado weather is often sunny — although you can still get sunburned in bad weather, too!
-Whether you’re spending the day hiking, tubing, or walking through town, make sure you have plenty of sunscreen, and don’t forget to reapply!
+Colorado weather is often sunny — although, you can still get sunburned in bad weather, too!
+Whether you’re spending the day hiking, tubing, or walking through town, make sure you have plenty of sunscreen, and don’t forget to reapply.

 Layer Up